ALambilliotte/smtcoq/INSTALL.md

 [version of Coq with native data-structures](https://github.com/maximedenes/native-coq), following the instructions in Section "Installation from the sources".

+Note also that the opam package corresponds to version 1.2 and is thus a bit outdated.

 ## Installation of the provers